prrathnayake/conveyancers-marketplace/README.md

 All example files are safe defaults.
 Replace placeholders before deploying to a shared environment.
 Never commit secrets—use your platform’s secret store.

+### Service endpoints

+The web applications now communicate with the consolidated identity service (or API gateway) instead of the local SQLite helpers.
+Configure either of the following variables for local development or staging deployments:

+- `IDENTITY_SERVICE_URL` – direct URL of the identity service (takes precedence when defined).
+- `GATEWAY_BASE_URL` – fallback URL when the identity-specific override is not provided.

+When neither variable is configured the apps fall back to the legacy SQLite logic for demos, so you can opt into the new flow incrementally.

 ---

 ## Developer workflows